radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/20-real-time-persistent-cache-refresh-commands.md

 # Real-time Persistent Cache Refresh Commands

-This chapter outlines commands used to configure Real-time Persistent Cache.
+This page outlines commands used to configure Real-time Persistent Cache.

 Real-time persistent cache refresh commands can be performed on the Directory Namespace tab and PCache Monitoring tab in the Main Control Panel.